 Stormwater “runoff can kill aquatic life, and make our waterways an unhealthy place to live, work, and play.
 Untreated stormwater entering our streams can result in the contamination of our drinking water supplies or shell fishing waters; prohibitions on swimming, fishing or boating uses; injury to aquatic plants and animals; dangers to public health; and increased flooding.”
 Source: https://engineering.purdue.edu/~frankenb/NU-prowd/disease.htm

-We need to be more aware about how we affect the planet’s water.
-Our planet may be a majority water, but that doesn’t mean we can neglect it.
+We need to be more aware of how we affect the planet’s water.
+Our planet may be majority water, but that doesn’t mean we can neglect it.

 If you want to learn more about water pollution, check out our website, social media pages, or some of the resources we used for this article.